How does thinking occur in our brain? And how do we improve our mental health?

 7. Apply ANF Therapy®

 It’s a kind of therapy that normalizes the body’s functions, and helps patients recover, even if other treatments didn’t work out.
 This therapy doesn’t have chemical organic substance that enters the body, so it can be used for newborn, old people even pregnant women without any harm or side effects.

 It’s clear that all functions in our nervous system are led by frequencies from the nervous system.
 We’ve from 5-25 million different electrical frequencies per minute that control our nervous system.

 ANF discs are made of Carbonized Metal (28.4% pure metal) that was developed 20 years ago by NASA.

-Applying ANF therapy can help anyone to get perfect mental health and overall wellbeing, and to make our nervous system work properly as well.
-Brain is an organ and must stay healthy to function well, a healthier body will have healthier thoughts.
+Applying ANF Therapy® can help anyone to get perfect mental health and overall wellbeing, and to make our nervous system work properly as well.
+The brain is an organ and must stay healthy to function well, a healthier body will have healthier thoughts.

 For more information about ANF Therapy® don’t hesitate to contact us.